lieutdan13/GenAIPrompts/ArticleWritingPromptChain.md

 ```
 I choose the following for the subject line:

 Write a conversational and intriguing email body that maximizes click-through rate by using a first-person voice ("I") and directly addressing a single recipient in my target audience.
 Personalize the email with {{ subscriber.first_name }}.
-The tone should evoke curiosity and excitement, matching the subject line, and provide brief, general context about the article to hint at its value without revealing too much.
+The tone should evoke curiosity and excitement, match the subject line, and provide brief, general context about the article to hint at its value without revealing too much.

 Each paragraph should be concise, with 1-2 sentences.
-Include two calls to action linking to the article: one inline within a sentence or paragraph, and another as a standalone button positioned between paragraphs.
-Use square brackets to indicate each call to action’s placement and suggested text, with the inline CTA as a clear invitation to click (e.g., [Read the full article]) and the button designed to encourage action from the reader’s perspective (e.g., [Take me there]).
+Include two calls to action linking to the article: one inline within a sentence or paragraph and another as a standalone button positioned between paragraphs.
+Use square brackets to indicate each call to action's placement and suggested text, with the inline CTA as a clear invitation to click (e.g., [Read the full article]) and the button designed to encourage action from the reader's perspective (e.g., [Take me there]).

-Generate your best version of the email body.
+Generate your best version of the body of the email.
 ```

 Iterate and provide edits as necessary.